-Accountability is a key component to a fair election.
+Accountability is a key component to an honest election.
 Volunteer poll watchers observe the voting process at the polling location.
-As a poll watcher, you make sure election workers are enforcing and observing the law, no illegal electioneering is taking place, and voters are being treated correctly.
+As a poll watcher, you make sure election workers are enforcing and observing the law and that no illegal electioneering is taking place.

 Poll watcher (also called election observer) duties may include:

 Poll watchers may be appointed by a political candidate or political party.
-In addition, election observers may be needed at the location where ballots are counted, not just where the voting takes place.
+In addition, election observers may be needed at the location where ballots are counted, not only where the voting takes place.

 Does it make a difference?
 Yes, it does!

-It’s tempting to think preserving our freedom always requires bold measures and sacrifices.
-It is often the relatively mundane, behind-the-scenes, sometimes unnoticed acts of service that make the biggest difference.
-Sometimes, the most courageous action you can take is simply doing your part, refusing to give up, and leaving the rest to God.
+It’s tempting to think preserving our freedom can only be accomplished by bold, sweeping measures.
+In reality, it is often local, behind-the-scenes, sometimes unnoticed acts of service that make the biggest difference.
+Sometimes, the most effective action you can take is simply doing your part, refusing to give up, and leaving the rest to God.

 These roles will be filled by someone.
 The question is, who?
 Will it be people like yourself who desire to preserve freedom, or will it be those set on gaining political power, no matter what?